GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 In the [arxiv paper](https://arxiv.org/abs/1805.00923) (Table 8), we described the schedules used for each algorithm on each graph on a dual socket system with Intel Xeon E5-2695 v3 CPUs with 12 cores each for a total of 24 cores and 48 hyper-threads.
 The system has 128GB of DDR3-1600 memory and 30 MB last level cache on each socket, and runs with Transparent Huge Pages (THP) enabled.
 The best schedule for a different machine can be different.
 You might need to try a few different set of schedules for the best performance.
-Autotuning is in the works, we will update the instructions with autotuner later.

 In the schedules shown in Table 8, the keyword ’Program’ and the continuation symbol ’->’ are omitted. ’ca’ is the abbreviation for ’configApply’.
 Note that configApplyNumSSG uses an integer parameter (X) which is dependent on the graph size and the cache size of a system.
 For example, the complete schedule used for CC on Twitter graph is the following (X is tuned to the cache size)